- How do I get a Florida medical marijuana card?

 - Medical conditions of the same kind or class as or comparable to those above

 - A terminal condition diagnosed by a physician other than the qualified physician issuing the physician certification

 - Chronic nonmalignant pain caused by a qualifying medical condition or that originates from a qualifying medical condition and persists beyond the usual course of that qualifying medical condition.

 What is a caregiver?

 A caregiver is a person who provides basic assistance to a medical marijuana patient.
 This often involves helping the patient obtain and administer their medicine, but can involve any number of other activities in which the patient may require some additional support due to their medical condition.
-Under Florida law, the patient may designate a caregiver (also known as a legal representative) who may visit the dispensary and make purchases on the patient’s behalf.
+Under Florida law, the patient may designate a caregiver who may visit the dispensary and make purchases on the patient’s behalf.

 How do I appoint a caregiver?